Next page Index Previous page Home Next page Previous page Index Rational Veterinary Medicine

 Between 1993 and 2006 she published four papers which are listed immediately above this commentary (a fifth paper, published in 2006 is cited below).
 Two were published in peer reviewed journals, two in alternative medicine publications.
 The fourth paper (Jacobs 2003) was a metanalysis of the first three (Jacobs 1993, 1994 and 2000).
 These papers are closely related and will be addressed as a group.

-As a series of similar trials these papers there are multiple accounts of their various flaws and deficiencies to be found throughout the web, from sceptic commentaries to critiques in professional journals, including Paediatrics, the journal in which the 1994 study was published (Samson and London 1995).
+When considered as they are (a series of similar trials) there are multiple accounts of these papers' various flaws and deficiencies to be found throughout the web, from sceptic commentaries to critiques in professional journals, including Paediatrics, the journal in which the 1994 study was published (Samson and London 1995).
 Yet they are still, despite this, being touted even today by homeopathic profiteers and apologists as evidence that homeopathy works.

 By way of explanation the authors claimed, not unreasonably, that this (statistically significant) discrepancy was as a result of chance variation (and they later applied a statistical trick to work around the problem).
 In contrast, at the end of the trials, when the alleged benefits of homeopathy were announced in the conclusion, this claim was justified, even though the actual differences between groups were slight, on the basis that the results of the trial also were statistically significant.
 No mention that the results themselves were just as likely to have been as a result of chance as the initial disparity between groups.